subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat62.png)

-## Training Using MCMC Sampling
+## Training Using Maximum Likelihood Algorithm

 The score based technique described in the previous section was able to generate images which are currently the state of the art in the field.
-However it does come with issue that it uses feedforward ANNs such as CNNs and transformers as function approximators in order to do this.
+However it does come with issue that it uses regression to estimate the score function, and this requires the use of the backprop algorithm.
 This contrasts with the earlier Boltzmann machine based image generation models whose operation was entirely based on the sampling operation.
-It would be nice if there was a way to equal the performance of the score based technique, while basing it entirely on Langevin or Gibbs sampling type operations, and without the use of feedforward ANNs.
+It would be nice if there was a way to equal the performance of the score based technique, while basing it entirely on Langevin or Gibbs sampling type operations, and without the use of backprop.
-This will open the door to avoiding the backprop algorithm for training, and potentially much more energy efficient systems.
-It also brings us one step closer to modeling the brain, since both it and sampling based models obey the principles of free energy minimization from thermodynamics.
+It also brings us one step closer to a more energy efficient generative model, if the sampling operation can be implemented in an energy efficient manner.

 ### The Maximum Likelihood (MLE) Algorithm

 As before let $p(X)$ and $p_W(X)$ be the probability distributions for the training examples and the model repectively.
-Since it is an EBM, we can write $p_W(X0$ as
+Since it is an EBM, we can write $p_W(X)$ as

-$$ p_W(X) = {e^{E_W(X)}\over Z_W}$$
+$$ p_W(X) = {e^{-E_W(X)}\over Z_W}$$

-where $X$ is a vector $X=(x^1,...,x^N)$ and the partition function is given by $Z_W = \int e^{E_W(X)} dX$ as usual.
+where $X$ is a vector $X=(x^1,...,x^N)$ and the partition function is given by $Z_W = \int e^{-E_W(X)} dX$ as usual.
 Assuming we are given $m$ training samples $X_1,...,X_M$, in order to learn this model using MLE, we have to maximize the log-likelihood function given by